xasos/jwt-example/README.md

 JWT (JSON Web Token) Implementation with Angular/Node.

-**Disclaimer:** This project is meant to demonstrate JSON Web Tokens on the client and server sider, and is not necessarily secure.
+**Disclaimer:** This project is meant to demonstrate JSON Web Tokens on the client and server side, and is not necessarily secure.

 ## How to Run
 ```sh